Linamvarain/AICovid/README.md

 ***Formats

 All the images are in Portable Network Graphics (PNG) file format and resolution are 1024 * 1024 pixels and 256 * 256 pixels, which will be converted to 224 * 224 required by the Convolutional Neural Networks (CNNs).

+****Objective

+Researchers can use it to produce useful and impactful work on COVID-19, which can help in tackling this pandemic.